 However, even these similarities may be exaggerated.
-For example, bemoaning law enforcement’s overreliance on (and overgeneralization from) what they were told by a few relatively low-level informants like Joe Valachi, who knew little, at first hand, about crime elsewhere, Lacey observes observes that:
+For example, bemoaning law enforcement’s overreliance on (and overgeneralization from) what they were told by a few relatively low-level informants like Joe Valachi, Lacey observes observes that:

 “Valachi was only a comparatively minor figure in one subgroup of New York Italian criminals.
 The strength of his testimony was that he had had firsthand experience of life in this group.
 His weakness was that he knew little, at first hand, about crime elsewhere – in Chicago, for example, Capone’s successors talked neither of ‘Cosa Nostra’ or ‘Mafia’, but of ‘The Outfit’” (p292).

 Indeed, the Chicago Outfit, founded by predominantly non-Sicilian Italian-Americans like Big Jim Colosimo, Johnny Torrio and Capone, was initially a very different beast to the five families of the New York Metropolitan area.
 Initially, at least, it was said to have lacked the initiation rituals of the New York families altogether.